 All registers and bit references in this section are written in general form.
 A lower case "x" represents the numbering letter for the port, and a lower case "n" represents the bit number.
 However, when using the register or bit defines in a program, the precise form must be used.
 For example, PORTB3 for bit no. 3 in Port B, here documented generally as PORTxn.
-The physical I/O Registers and bit locations are listed in "Register Description for I/O-Ports" on page 83.
+The physical I/O Registers and bit locations are listed in "Register Description" on page 80.